paulbradshaw/Rintro/10morethings.md

 `mydata <- mydata[ colstokeep ]`

 Of course you'll need to be sure that the columns are always in the same position, but if they are this can be very useful.

+## 10. Finding the column(s) you need to keep/remove

+If you have a spreadsheet with dozens of columns, you don't want to have to count across them in order to work out which ones you need.
+You can use `grep` or `which` to find out the index position of columns that match a particular search criteria.
+If you are looking for an exact match (you know the exact text in the column heading), `which` is probably best; but if you don't know the exact text, `grep` is going to be better.
+Here is how they work: first, finding an exact match:

+`which(colnames(mydata)=="Expenditure")`

+The `which` function tells you *which* items in an object match a particular criteria ([documentation here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/which.html)).
+In this case the object is the column names in your data variable (called 'mydata' above, but yours will have a different name): `colnames(mydata)`.

+To grab the column names you need to use the `colnames` function, [documented here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/colnames.html), followed by your data variable in parentheses.

+The criteria is `=="Expenditure"`.
+The double-equals sign means 'equals to'.
+This is called an **operator**, and you'll probably be more familiar with other operators like `>` (greater than) and `<` (less than).

+The result of `colnames(mydata)=="Expenditure"` then, is going to be TRUE (yes, the column name is "Expenditure") or FALSE (no, it isn't), for each column.

+What `which` asks, then, is "For which of those items does that test come back TRUE?"

+If one of those column headings matches the test, you will get the index position of that column, like so: `[1] 3`.
+Ignore the `[1]`: that's just a line number.
+The actual result is after that (`3` in this example).

+If none of those column headings matches the test, you will get `integer(0)` - this basically means 'no results'.

+If more than one heading matches the test, you'll get more than one number like so: `[1] 2 3` (column 2 and 3 match).

+The big weakness of `which` and the `==` operator, however, is that your match must be *exact* - right down to capitalisation and spaces.
+So for the line `which(colnames(mydata)=="Expenditure")` to work, your column heading cannot be 'expenditure' (small 'e') or 'Expenditure £' or even 'Expenditure ' or ' Expenditure' (note the space at the start or end).

+In those cases you need something like `grep`:

+`grep("Expenditure", colnames(mydata))`

+The `grep` function looks for patterns.
+You can find more information on [the documentation for `grep` and related functions](https://stat.ethz.ch/R-manual/R-devel/library/base/html/grep.html).

+In this case we need to give it 2 ingredients: the text pattern that we're looking for, and the data we're looking for it *in*.

+The text pattern is `"Expenditure"` and the data is again `colnames(mydata))`.
+The two ingredients are separated by a comma.

+`grep` will then look through those column names, and if that text pattern appears *anywhere* in that column name, it will return its position.

+You can of course store the results of either line of code in a variable to then use to drop or keep columns, like so:

+`colstokeep <- grep("Expenditure", colnames(mydata)) `

+`colstokeep <- which(colnames(mydata)=="Expenditure")`

+And then change your data so it only has those columns:

+`mydata <- mydata[ colstokeep ]`